cognesy/instructor-php/README.md

 - [PHP DocBlock](https://docs.phpdoc.org/2.9/references/phpdoc/index.html) type hinting conventions,
 - [Symfony](https://symfony.com/doc/current/index.html) serialization and validation capabilities

-Currently, Instructor for PHP works with [OpenAI API](https://platform.openai.com/docs/), but support for other models capable of function calling may be added in the future.
+Currently, Instructor for PHP works with [OpenAI API](https://platform.openai.com/docs/), but support for other models may be added in the future.

 ## Dependencies